Patrick Bateman’s Ice Pick: Charlie Hebdo, Mohammad, and Speech Acts

 Therefore, while the above image that accompanies this piece may appear to somehow mollify fundamentalist Islamists by its distorted features, it is in fact no different from the right-side-up, non-blurred image insofar as most readers familiar with Charlie Hebdo’s cover will perform an act of interpretation that connects it to a concept of Muhammad.
-And so while news outlets may attempt to eschew controversy and avoid transgressing the prohibition by showing blurred images of Charlie Hebdo cartoons, they yet transgress that prohibition because the blurred image, when everyone understands to what it refers, is as much a representation of Muhammad as the non-blurred one, and the banner text referring to Muhammad and repeated utterances of “Muhammad” during those same news segments are equally representative of the Islamic prophet as the blurred or non-blurred visual one.
+And so while news outlets may attempt to eschew controversy and avoid transgressing the prohibition by showing blurred images of Charlie Hebdo cartoons, they yet transgress that prohibition because the blurred image, when everyone understands what it refers to, is as much a representation of Muhammad as the non-blurred one, and the banner text referring to Muhammad and repeated utterances of “Muhammad” during those same news segments are equally representative of the Islamic prophet as the blurred or non-blurred visual one.

 This is why the Charlie Hebdo tragedy (and triumph, insofar as they defiantly persist in the face of that tragedy) is not a matter of free speech versus censorship but rather a difference between understanding what constitutes a speech act and what does not.
 And inasmuch as speech acts are a process of representation and interpretation eliciting a meaningful response, Patrick Bateman’s lines carved into the backs of prostrate women are not speech acts, at least for the women who respond to them, because their responses are not interpretations of signifiers.
 Drawings, writings, and utterances, meanwhile, are all equally acts of speech because they are composed of signifiers requiring interpretation, making the proclamation “Our prophet is avenged” no less a representation, no less a speech act than the drawings that will yet continue to adorn the pages of Charlie Hebdo.
-Because inasmuch as they may refuse to admit it, visual representations of Muhammad abound in textual representations, and representations, being equal, cannot be distinguished from visual ones.
+Because inasmuch as they may refuse to admit it, visual descriptions of Muhammad abound in textual representations, and representations, being equal, cannot be distinguished from visual ones.

 Lastly, your taking offense—which is an emotional response—to a representation is your problem.
-Because inasmuch as representations signify non-present referents, non-present ideas, they can never be the equivalent of Patrick Bateman’s ice pick.
+Inasmuch as representations signify non-present referents, non-present ideas, they can never be the equivalent of Patrick Bateman’s ice pick.
 Furthermore, insofar as your offense is an emotional response, your offense alone does not constitute a position predicated upon an argument, just as Patrick Bateman’s women do not respond to the arguments that he may write into their backs, and emotions, while they may be shared, are not translatable (reading this or American Psycho, you do not actually feel Bateman’s ice pick) and not predicated upon an idea that they are right—emotions, like objects, simply are, and like faith, they cannot constitute the basis of an argument between right versus wrong but only yours versus mine.
 This is perhaps why offended parties in this case take to guns and violence rather than reasoned debate in response to that which offends them: insofar as emotions are bodily reactions, the response to them is therefore a clash of bodies, not of right versus wrong but rather of one force against another.
-However, their offense is, at its core, only a result of a misunderstanding of the nature of representation and the function of speech acts, making not just the reaction to it but the entire basis of theirs and anyone else’s offense irrelevant and uninteresting because it is only emotional and not a site of disagreement.
+However, their offense is, at its core, only a result of a misunderstanding of the nature of representation and the function of speech acts, making not just the reaction to it but the entire basis of theirs and anyone else’s offense irrelevant and uninteresting because it does not represent a site of disagreement.